Winter Trail Reports for Langlade County

 Gartzke Flowage Recreation Area Cross-Country Ski Trail

-Trail update as of January 9, 2026
+Trail update as of January 24, 2026

 Please use caution around the flowage.
-Ice on Gartzke Flowage is never safe to walk on due to natural springs and moving water.
+Ice on the Gartzke Flowage is never safe to walk on due to natural springs and moving water.

 No trail pass is required.